 FOAM is in beta.
 It’s production-ready but still under heavy development.
 Expect many new features – and bugs – as FOAM continues to evolve.

-But how do you serve access this UI?
+But how do you give access this UI?

 Is tedious to debug because desktop machines don’t yet support it.

 Multitouch browser patch is one workaround, but I’ve been using touch-emulator, which is very simple so long as you are using a build tool to prevent you from accidentally deploying it in production.